carbon-design-system/design-system-website/src/content/guidelines/accessibility/keyboard.md

 ## Keyboard accessibility
 Keyboard accessibility is required and is helpful for users who rely on or prefer using a keyboard.
-Encourage accessibility by providing keyboard functionality to all interactive content.
+Make sure to provide keyboard functionality to all interactive content.
 Common keyboard interactions include using the `Tab` key to select different interactive elements on a page and using the `Enter` key or the `Spacebar` to activate an in-focus element.

 [IBM Checkpoint 2.1.1 Keyboard](https://www.ibm.com/able/guidelines/ci162/keyboard.html)